madneal/gshark/README.md

 ## Deployment

 For the deployment, it's suggested to install nginx.
 Place the `dist` folder under `html`, modify the `nginx.conf` to reverse proxy the backend service.
+I have also made a video for the deployment in bilibili and youtube.

 ```
 location /api/ {